MyDeep455/casual-character-chat-app/README.md

 Here are some of the features planned for future updates:

-* AI-powered reply suggestions for users to help drive the conversation forward.
+* AI-powered reply suggestions for users
-* A fully responsive design for a seamless experience on mobile devices.
+* Fully responsive mobile app for smartphones
-* In-chat AI image generation to visualize characters and scenes.
+* In-chat AI image generation with individual API

 ---